 The next step is to Simplify the Process.

-It may be cliché but then, it’s proven time and again that it results to the desired outcomes as it brings trackability into your set goals.
+It may be cliché but then, it’s proven time and again that it results in the desired outcomes as it brings trackability into your set goals.

 Read more about S.M.A.R.T Goal Setting